jaenrig-ifx/micropython/ports/psoc6/README.md

 # Run micropython

-Use any serial terminal (putty, minicom..) and stablish a session with your device with 115200 bauds and 8-N-1 configuration.
+Use any serial terminal (putty, minicom..) and establish a session with your device with 115200 bauds and 8-N-1 configuration.